sanskruti0ise/fin_news_sentiment/README.md

-# Sentiment Analysis API
+# Sentiment Analysis on Finance News Data Using Smaller LLM models & Classic Clasifiers:
+* A simple LLM application that can perform sentiment analysis on financial news articles using a smaller LLM

-A Flask-based API for sentiment analysis using a fine-tuned BERT model.
+* A Flask-based API for sentiment analysis using a fine-tuned BERT model.
 This API takes text input and predicts its sentiment as either "negative," "neutral," or "positive."

 ## Table of Contents